justinthelaw/uds-rke2/docs/DNS.md

 ## Domain Assumptions

-One of the core assumptions of the `uds-rke2` packages and bundles is the use of `uds.dev` as the base domain for your production environment.
+One of the core assumptions of the original [`uds-k3d`](https://github.com/defenseunicorns/uds-k3d) package is the use of `uds.dev` as the base domain for your production environment.
 This assumption is integral to the DNS and network configuration provided by the package.
-It is based on an existing DNS entry for `*.uds.dev` that resolves to `127.0.0.1`.
+It is based on an existing public DNS entry for `*.uds.dev` that resolves to `127.0.0.1` (localhost).

+In this repository's `uds-rke2` packages and bundles, this public DNS resolution will not work.
+UDS RKE2's services are exposed via the host machine's IP, and not via localhost.
+The following section notes the `/etc/hosts/` modifications required to access virtual services being served by the Istio gateways.

 ## Host File Modifications